riboflavin/test-framer-sync/compare/avoma-vs-granola.md

 Avoma likely uses a bot joining the meeting as there's a mention in the cons section that "the bot sometimes joins a meeting late."
 Granola explicitly doesn't require a meeting bot - it "listens to meetings without needing a bot in the call" and "works discreetly with no meeting intrusion," running on your computer and capturing system audio.

 • What do users say about the quality of transcriptions?
 For Avoma, users report that transcriptions are approximately 95% accurate even with jargon or accents.
-No specific user feedback about Granola's transcription quality is mentioned in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.